UNITED STATES

 A critical step in all of our projects is soliciting community feedback to help shape our final plans.
 We welcome your questions and comments to ensure that our White Trillium Solar farm is a great project for your community.

 We have a dedicated Community Relations team that’s here to answer your questions and ensure that Lightsource bp is an active member in your community.
-To connect with a Community Relations Manager please email USCommunityRelations@lightsourcebp.com.
+To connect with a Community Relations Manager please call (628) 529-4069 or email USCommunityRelations@lightsourcebp.com.

 It’s so much more than a solar farm

 A solar farm is so much more than you think.
-It’s a jobs farm.
-It’s a biodiversity farm.
-It’s an educational farm for local schools.
+It can boost biodiversity on the land.
+It can provide new tax revenue to your community.
 It’s a new year-round type of harvest for your neighbor farmers that helps them keep their land for future generations.

 Long-term Benefits

-In addition to generating affordable, clean energy for Ohio’s electrical grid, development of the land with home-grown solar energy has several additional long-term benefits including:
+In addition to generating affordable, renewable energy for Ohio’s electrical grid, development of the land with American-made solar energy has several additional long-term benefits including:

 • Rest and regeneration of the land during the project’s life, improving soil health and preserving it for future use.